textcreationpartnership/A01907/README.md

 ##Content Summary##

 #####Front#####

-Here begynneth a lytell prosses or matter called the Chauc̃e of the dolorous louer newely cõpyled or
+1. ¶The prologue of the auctour.

 #####Body#####

-Here begynneth a lytell prosses or matter called the Chauc̃e of the dolorous louer newely cõpyled or
+1. ¶Here foweth a lytell treatyse called The chaunce of the dolorous louer.
+¶Here after foloweth the balade of the dolorous louer.O Myserable creature wrapped all in woFull wel¶And thus whan I had of this balade made an endeI began ryght strongely to sobbe syghe and wepeBesec
+1. ¶Lenuoy of the auctour.

 #####Back#####
-Here begynneth a lytell prosses or matter called the Chauc̃e of the dolorous louer newely cõpyled or **Types of content**
+¶Imprynted at London in Flete strete at the sygne of the Sonne by Wynkyn de Worde.
+**Types of content**

   * There are 315 **verse** lines!